apache/echarts-doc/en/option/partial/parallel.md

 **brief introduction of configuration mode**

-basic configurations of `option` in『parallel coordinates』are as followed：
+basic configurations of `option` in『parallel coordinates』are as followed:

 ```javascript
 option = {